-“Color palette preferences change over time,” noted Earley.
-“Currently, grays and whites are in vogue.
-The beauty of brick is that the color palette is huge, from whites and tans to reds to earth tones and blacks and dark grays.
+While color palette preferences change over time, designers are currently favoring grays and whites.
+The beauty of brick is that the color selection is huge, from whites and tans to red to earth tones, black and dark grays.

 The Practical Considerations of Brick

-“It is virtually maintenance free because it never needs painting.
-And it saves homeowners on their insurance payments because it is less likely to be destroyed by fire and wind.”
+Plus, it is virtually maintenance-free because it never needs painting.
+And it saves homeowners on their insurance payments because it is less likely to be destroyed by fire and wind.